Nyiriek/alu-higher_level_programming/python-classes/README.md

-Adding an empty class that defines a square
+Adding a square that raises errors according to size